 For the majority of my life, conversations would typically go like this… Friend: Let’s go out for dinner tonight!
 Me: I’ve actually had a headache all day, and think I need to go home and relax.
 Friend: Awww, come on!
 Maybe if you eat you’ll feel better!
 Me (mumbling, avoiding eye contact): No, I don’t … Continue reading Why Being More Assertive Should be on Your Top Priority List

 A few years ago I had a friend who became increasingly flaky.
 She was (or so I thought) part of my close-knit-friends-forever circle.
 Eventually, said circle of friends directly called her out on her behaviour one day, and politely asked her what was up.
 The response we got was surprisingly blunt.
 She told us that … Continue reading Surviving a friendship breakup (and why you should actually take it in stride).

-So, here's the thing.
-About 10 years ago I lost a significant amount of weight.
+About 15 years ago I lost a significant amount of weight.
 Nothing worth writing a motivational book about, or anything, but it was still the the head-turning, life-altering, question-provoking kind of weight loss.
-I don't think anyone would argue that weight is a fairly sensitive topic.
-And that you wouldn't just … Continue reading Read this before you compliment someone on their weight loss…
+Most people didn't realize that I wasn't particularly kind to myself throughout my weight-loss journey.
+It wasn't fun.
+Actually, it was a … Continue reading Read this before complimenting someone on their weight loss…